TheAldriguzDev/About-me/README.md

 - 👋 Hi, I’m @aldriguz
-- 👀 I’m interested in sneakers
+- 👀 I’m in love with computer engineering and sneakers
-- 🌱 I’m currently learning js / py
+- 🌱 I’m currently learning javascript, typescript and python
 - 📫 Dm me on discord: Aldriguz#0001

 <!---